Penguincha/CreatureSummoning/CreatureSummoning/CSReadme.txt

 SOD: Belegram's Wands, Potions and Scrolls
 BG2EE: Galoomp the Bookkeeper, Lady Yuth (Diedre with Item Revisions), Red Wizard Scroll Merchant, Ust Natha Scroll Merchant, Ribald's Special Stock, Lazarus Librarus, Book Merchant (both Neera's quest and Black Pits 2)
 IWDEE: Orrick the Grey, Nym, Keiran Nye, Edion Caradoc

+Install this after Item Revisions, if you have that in your mod order.